 2.4 kWh per day * 30 days in a month = 72 kWh per month

-Just that one change, from a 2000 watt pool pump to 300 watt pool pump, can cut your pool’s electricity usage by 80%.
-And you can cut your usage even more from there, with some small operating adjustments.
+Changing from a 2000 watt standard pool pump to 300 watt variable speed pool pump can cut your pool’s electricity usage by 80%.
+And you can cut your usage even more from there, with some small operating adjustments that we discuss below.

 The benefits of variable speed pool pumps include increased energy efficiency, lower electricity bills, and quieter operation.
 They also tend to last longer than standard pumps, around 12-15 years according to one source, so you’ll save money in the long run as well.